Beitou Hot Spring Museum: Architecture

-The museum is a Victorian-style building which was built with red bricks and wooden weatherboards.
+The museum is a Edwardian-style building which was built with red bricks and wooden weatherboards.

 Exhibitions

 The museum is divided into two stories.
 The first floor houses the public bath which is no longer in use along with the introduction of hot springs history, hot spring facilities, appliances used in hot springs, Beitou stones, and the bathing space.
 The second floor houses six different exhibition areas, including Beitou history, a lookout balcony, Taiwanese Hollywood, exhibition area B, a multimedia room, and a tatami floor recreational area.

 Access

 The museum is accessible within walking distance east from Xinbeitou Station of the Taipei Metro.